plone/training/docs/volto_customization/installation.md

 ## Volto addon

-Using Cookieplone we should already have a working Volto project with provided addon.
-You can find the addon in packages/volto-teaser-tutorial.
+Using Cookieplone we should already have a working Volto project with provided add-on.
+You can find the add-on in packages/volto-teaser-tutorial.

 ```{note}
 You might have noticed that we have {file}`volto.config.js` in the root of the project.
 This is the Volto configuration file allowing us to configure Volto and register add-ons.
 The add-ons list points to the add-on we just installed.
 Cookieplone takes care of registering the add-on for us.